-The item has minor scratches and was listed as used.
+The item has minor scratches and you listed it as used.

 Offer another solution

 You can always offer another solution to the buyer.
-Try to come to an agreement with the buyer, so that the buyer is happy with the outcome.
-Contact the buyer through the Resolution Center, so you have a record of communications and we know the status of the case.
+Try to come to an agreement, so that the buyer is happy with the outcome.
+Contact the buyer through My eBay, so you have a record of communications and we know the status of the return request.